vmstio/docs/content/rules/moderation.md

 Freezing or suspending local users should be done when there are either escalating or egregious violations of site policy.

-All default user moderation decisions (aside from Mark as Resolved) will notify the affected user by email.
+All default user moderation decisions (aside from Mark as Resolved) will notify the impacted local user by email.
+Remote user accounts are not notified of decisions made by our staff.
 Some of the options accessible under Custom have the ability to disable the user notification settings, but sending email notices is still considered standard practice.

 ### Action Summary